 On the simplest level, it comes down to the grapes.
-Red wine is generally made with dark, black, or blue grapes while white wines are made with light, pink, or white grapes.
-There are exceptions to this, but this is a gouda rule of thumb.
+Red wine is generally made with dark, black, or blue grapes, while white wines are made with light, pink, or white grapes.
+There are exceptions to this, but this is the basic idea.
 The differences don’t stop there, though.
 Once picked, the winemaking process for red and white wines differs as well.

 Red wines are fermented with all parts of the grape (skins and seeds included), while white wines are pressed to remove the skins and seeds before fermenting.

 Why does this matter?
 The seeds and skin of the grape are what give red wines their prominent tannins.